haoxsia/haoxsia.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
-Hao Xu works on optomechanics research at the Institute of Electronics, Microelectronics and Nanotechnology (IEMN), CNRS.
-Prior to joining in CNRS-IEMN in 2020, he completed his Master Degree in Electronics at Xi'an Jiaotong  University, China.
+Hi!
+I am working on optomechanics research at the Institute of Electronics, Microelectronics and Nanotechnology (IEMN), CNRS.
+Prior to joining in CNRS-IEMN in 2020, I completed my Master Degree in Electronics at Xi'an Jiaotong  University, China.

 Research Keywords - Nanofabrication, MEMS and NEMS, Nanoelectronics, Optomechanics